portrait

 Biography

 I'm a Professor in the Computer Science and Electrical Engineering Departments of Stanford University.
 I head the Stanford Information Networking Group (SING) and co-direct lab64, the EE maker space at Stanford.
 I research operating systems, networks, and software design, especially for embedded systems.
 I appreciate excellent engineering and have a self-destructive aversion to low hanging fruit.
-For 2022-2023, I'm on leave at SystemsResearch@Google.
+From 2014-2019, I co-directed the Secure Internet of Things Project, a collaboration between Stanford, UC Berkeley, and the University of Michigan.
+I was on leave at SystemsResearch@Google 2022-2023.
+These days, I'm especially interested in the future of computer memory, and co-direct the DAM Project.

 The results of my research are used by thousands of people, run on hundreds of thousands of devices, and are the basis for Internet standards.
 I written some papers.
 I've been awarded an NSF CAREER Award, a Microsoft New Faculty Fellowship, and an Okawa Grant.
 I've received four Test of Time awards for work that, in retrospect, has had especially high impact.
-In 2010, three of my advisees, Kannan, Mayank, and Jung Il, had the bold idea that it's possible to build a full duplex radio and co-founded Kumu Networks to commercialize it.
+In 2010, three of my advisees, Kannan, Mayank, and Jung Il, had the bold idea that it's possible to build a full duplex radio.
+The Tock operating system runs on the root-of-trust chip of over a million Google Chromebooks, protecting the boot sequence.
 I place all of my industrially funded work in the public domain.

 Research Projects